Sarah145/scRNA_pre_process/README.md

 </p>

 The Cell Ranger reference contains much fewer biotypes but includes some biotypes that are not included in the Ensembl gtf, such as lincRNA (which is polyadenylated).
 The reference files that Cell Ranger uses for humans (hg38) can be downloaded from [their website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) and the gtf file can be found within the downloaded folder:  `refdata-cellranger-GRCh38-3.0.0/genes/genes.gtf` (there's also a copy of it in this repository: [cellranger_genes.gtf.gz](https://github.com/Sarah145/scRNA_pre_process/blob/master/ref/cellranger_genes.gtf.gz)).
 This gtf contains annotations for ~33,500 genes which is much more reasonable so I decided to use this gtf to build my reference with `kb ref` (see [build_ref.sh](https://github.com/Sarah145/scRNA_pre_process/blob/master/scripts/build_ref.sh) script in this repository).
-Ideally, the `kb ref -d` option would allow you to download a pre-built index that was built using the Cell Ranger gtf but alas...
+Ideally, the `kb ref -d` option would allow you to download a pre-built index that was built using the Cell Ranger gtf but...

 <p align="center">
 <img src="https://github.com/Sarah145/scRNA_pre_process/blob/master/imgs/alas.gif?raw=true">

 </p>